LCOGT/banzai/docs/pylcogt/index.rst

 overscan region but are currently configured to not produce either parallel or serial overscan.

 We currently use the header the keyword BIASSEC to identify the overscan region.
 If this keyword is set to "Unknown", then we simply skip subtracting the overscan.
+We estimate a single overscan value for the whole image (rather than row by row).
+This is saved in the header under the keyword 'BIASLVL'.
+If there is no overscan section, this value is derived from the average value from the bias frames.

 The Sinistro frames do have overscan regions, but the overscan is currently removed by the preprocessor.